 - Thriving Communities: Contribute to overall health and well-being of communities through long-term and sustainable collaboration and developing Communities of Solution that foster equitable access and opportunity for all.

-- MHM sustains a culture of continuous improvement and learning where innovation is welcomed, practiced, tested, and implemented.
+- Embrace new ideas to foster continuous improvement.
+We support organizational cultures where innovation is welcomed, practiced, tested, and implemented.